minji-mia/ATmega128/README.md

 Digital clock operation using ATmega128, an AVR Processor based microcontroller unit

-You can use a digital clock, stopwatch, alarm, down count timer, and calculator.
+You can use a digital clock, stopwatch, alarm, down count timer, and calculator

 • Designed the Atmega128 Board and wrote the software programs in C language